colindavey/k8/README.md

 # Overview

 We're running all MVP Studio projects in Kubernetes on [Rancher](https://rancher.com/docs/rancher/v2.x/en/overview/).
 This repository contains non-project specific configuration scripts, Kubernetes configuration files, etc. that allow you to provision a cluster to work with the rest of the MVP Studio system.

 ## Accessing Rancher

+In order to access the cluster you must first VPN into the Continu cluster.
+See the [VPN_README.md](./VPN_README.md) in this directory for details.
+Assuming you have a running VPN connection then you can connect to the master node.

 The master node is also running the main rancher container:
 ```